Choeung Ek (The Killing Fields)

 Skulls at Choeung Ek © istolethetv

 The Cambodian genocide during the late 1970s ranks as one of the great horrors of modern history.
-Under Pol Pot's rule an estimated 1.7 million people (21 percent of the Cambodian population) were either ruthlessly slaughtered by the Khmer Rouge, or died of starvation.
+Under Pol Pot's rule an estimated 1.7 million people (21 percent of the Cambodian population) were either ruthlessly slaughtered by the Khmer Rouge, or died of starvation in the communal fields.
 Choeung Ek was the extermination camp where the prisoners from S21 (now the Tuol Sleng Museum) were executed.
 Also known as the Killing Fields, after the movie of the same name, this football-field-sized area contains the mass graves of about 20,000 people, many of whom were tortured before being executed.

 Address: Just over nine miles (15km) southwest of Phnom Penh